 MICA Moving Image Archives

-This collection, located in the Media Resources Collection, includes recent and historical footage of lectures, events and exhibitions at MICA.
-Many of these materials can be searched in the Decker Library and Media Resources Catalog.
+This collection includes recent and historical footage of lectures, events and exhibitions at MICA.
+Many of these materials can be searched in the Decker Library catalog.
 Efforts are ongoing to fully catalog and provide access to the collection.
-Some of the duplicate DVDs and VHS tapes are available for circulation but most must be viewed in the MRC.
-Please contact the MRC at 410-225-2274 or firstname.lastname@example.org for specific inquires or for more information about the collection.
+Some of the duplicates from the collection are available for circulation but most must be viewed in the library.
+Please contact a reference librarian at 410-225-2273 or firstname.lastname@example.org for specific inquires or for more information about the collection.

 The Decker Library maintains and provides access to the Masters Theses documentation submitted by graduate students of the Maryland Institute College of Art from the 1950s to present.
 The thesis collection is non-circulating, but materials can be viewed in-house by request to a librarian.